martdegraaf/martdegraaf.github.io/src/blog/content/posts/making-accessible-frontends/index.md

 ## Obvious but important

-The html should be correct and in the same order as you read the elements on the screen
+The html should be correct and in the same order as you read the elements on the screen.

 ## Custom components should be accessible